Remarkable Images

 For most people, those three words conjure up images of rustic and aging wood clad structures, with long sloping roofs, massive wood pillars, piles of hay, and perhaps some old farm implements scattered about.
 These relics from the past were usually built by hand, and erected in the late 19th or early 20th century.

-This field trip will focus on five distinctive barns (and possibly more!), including an abandoned homestead with its two outer buildings in the Lancaster area of Eastern Ontario.
+This field trip focuses on three distinctive barns including an abandoned homestead with its two outer buildings in the Lancaster area of Eastern Ontario.
 Personal one-on-one instruction and assistance will be provided to all participants in several truly unique and unspoiled settings.

-Our next two destinations included a large, massive, hay barn, with light streaming in through shrunken cladding; and a smaller dilapidated barn with character, tilted and leaning to one side, with crooked windows and really weather beaten wood!
+Our next destination is a large, massive, hay barn, with light streaming in through shrunken cladding; and a smaller dilapidated shed with character, tilted and leaning to one side, with crooked windows and really weather beaten wood!
 A truly old barn!

-By 2:00pm, we should be at our next destination, to shoot another cach? or hidden barn located in a field of corn.
-It?s an open building with farm implements.
+By 2:00 pm, we depart for our last destination, another hidden barn located in a field of corn.
+It's an open building with farm implements.
 The afternoon light will work best for this subject.
 A small tour through historic Williamstown is next enroute to our last destination, "The Cathedral in the Woods."
 Appropriately named by local farmers, it's a tall, weathered, and superbly restored old barn, nestled in a grove of colourful maple trees.

-Our last stop is for refreshments and munchies at the amiable and bucolic Jack?s Pub in Williamstown.
-Here we will review your images and provide some processing tips using Photoshop Elements 13 or Photoshop CS6.
+To round off the day, we will stop for refreshments and munchies at the amiable and bucolic Jack's Pub in Williamstown.
+Here we will review your images and provide some processing tips using Lightroom Classic, Photoshop Elements and/or Photoshop 2025 depending upon what participants prefer.

 Workshop location: Lancaster area, Eastern Ontario.